hkawanishi/hkawanishi_old_website/_posts/2015-12-06-week-5-adding-validations-to-lessons-and-sections.markdown

 {% endhighlight %}

-and then, in config/routes.rb, I changed it to add :new for lesson.
+and then, in config/routes.rb, I changed a line, adding :new for lesson.

 {% highlight ruby %}
 resources :courses, :only => [:index, :show] do